 College is a time for personal growth, social exploration, and the pursuit of excellence.
 However, it is also a time of preparation for the “real world,” where future-oriented pressure eats away at the student body.
 Struggle.
 Stress.
 Failure.
 Mental illness.
-There are many obstacles that can impede a student’s paths towards thriving.1 As a college student myself, I’ve found that one thing that helps me thrive is my sense of purpose.
+There are many obstacles that can impede a student’s path toward thriving.1 As a college student myself, I’ve found that one thing that helps me thrive is my sense of purpose.
 I’m a sophomore at Colby College, where I major in psychology, minor in creative writing, and play baseball.
-Throughout this pandemic, I’ve come to realize that having a sense of purpose is especially important since it’s easy to fall behind and get lost in the madness.
+Throughout this pandemic, I’ve realized that having a sense of purpose is especially important since it’s easy to fall behind and get lost in the madness.
 Even for students like me who are lucky enough to live on campus, there are endless Zoom calls, no organized sports, and heavy restrictions on social gatherings.
 The prospect of thriving can seem like it is drifting thousands of miles away.
 However, as long as you find a sense of purpose, it is within an arm’s reach.

 Purpose is an attainable goal